-Watch this video from PursueGod.org and as you do so make notes in your journal on the topics of Intercession, Blessing, Offering, Evangelism and Worship.
+Watch this video from Disciplescience.org and as you do so make notes in your journal on the topics of Intercession, Blessing, Offering, Evangelism and Worship.

-There will be opportunity for you to reflect on your thinking with your colleagues more generally at the Study Day, but you may wish to start thinking in a more personal sense about:
+There will be opportunity for you to reflect on your thinking with your colleagues more generally at the Study Day, but you may wish to start thinking in a more personal sense about these questions:

-Who or what do I pray for?
-(Where are my prayerful energies spent?
+(1) Who or what do I pray for?
+(Where are my prayerful energies spent?)

-If you wish: Go deeper by reading Chapter 7 of Richardson, C. (Ed.)
+If you wish to go deeper, read Chapter 7 of Richardson, C. (Ed.)
 'This is Our Calling' and reflect on the next two questions: